inmarelibero/FriendsMappin/README.md

 - Google Maps APIs

 ### Source code
-I decid to release publicly the source code, because if someone had realized this platform as experiment, I would be very glad to see inside.
+I decide to release publicly the source code, because if someone had realized this platform as experiment, I would be very glad to see inside.

 ### License